Published: Aug 10, 2023

 Detect

 The first step in managing underpayments is detecting them.
-Given the complexity of healthcare plans, their restrictions, and the patient’s challenges, tracking down underpayments requires a multi-pronged approach, namely: seasoned experts, advanced technology, and dedicated analysts.
+Given the complexity of healthcare plans, their restrictions, and the patient’s challenges, tracking down underpayments may require one or two of these tactics: advanced technology, seasoned experts, and dedicated staff.

 Leverage Seasoned Experts

-Draw on the knowledge and experience of experts who understand the nuances of healthcare reimbursement.
-These individuals can develop necessary rules and guidelines to help identify underpayments.
+Experts who understand the nuances of healthcare reimbursement can develop necessary rules and guidelines to help identify underpayments.
 Their insights can help your organization navigate complex contract terms, payer policies, and coding requirements.
-If current staff doesn’t have the experience or is stretched to thin with current duties, providers can find outside revenue cycle audit experts with underpayments expertise.
+If current staff doesn’t have the experience or is stretched too thin with current duties, providers can find outside revenue cycle audit experts with underpayments expertise.
 Eventually, after making some headway, this professional can train your staff to increase collection rates and resolve your systemic errors.

 Review Variance Reports

-Regularly review variance reports, which pinpoint discrepancies between expected and actual payments.
+Regularly review variance reports from your practice management system.
+This data pinpoints discrepancies between expected and actual payments.
 Remember, you’re not trying to find underpayments and errors one by one.
 The robust recouped revenue comes from spotting and addressing underpayment trends.

 Keep in mind that not all discrepancies indicate underpayments as defined as the payer not reimbursing per contract terms.
 You must also focus on where your operation is triggering underpayments.
-Over time, this process will help you build your "black book," a comprehensive understanding of where your coders and other staff need to avoid errors and where payers tend to underpay.
+Over time, this process will help you build your "black book," a comprehensive understanding of where your coders and other staff make mistakes and where payers tend to underpay.

 Why the variance report can be insufficient

-A payment variance report measures underpayments.
+A payment variance report measures underpayments and overpayments.
 This report helps RCM teams identify some payer underpayment trends as well as issues that arise during the payment process.
 With this information, the RCM team can take corrective actions to bring payment amounts up to contracted rates.
 Still, many healthcare organizations have found that the variance report can miss many underpayments, causing revenue leakage.

 Unlike the payment variance report, a robust underpayments tool does catch these issues.